Back to Blog

 Understanding this bias — and the psychology behind why people write reviews in the first place — gives you a strategic advantage that most businesses miss entirely.

-Why People Write Negative Reviews
+Why Do People Write Negative Reviews?

 😤